rishabprasad005/role-courses/D0280/Notes.md

 - You can develop operators using your preferred programming language.
 Technically you do not need a special-purpose SDK to develop an operator.
 All you need is the ability to invoke REST APIs and consume secrets that contain access credentials to the Kubernetes APIs.

-- The Operator Framework is an open source toolkit for building, testing, and packaging operators.
+- The Operator Framework is a family of tools and capabilities to deliver on the customer experience described above.
+It is not just about writing code; testing, delivering, and updating Operators is just as important.
+The Operator Framework components consist of open source tools to tackle these problems.
 The Operator Framework makes these tasks easier than coding directly to low-level Kubernetes APIs by providing the following components:-

   - **Operator Software Development Kit (Operator SDK):** Provides a set of Golang libraries and source code examples that implement common patterns in operator applications.
 It also provides a container image and playbook examples that allow you to develop operators using Ansible.
+The Operator SDK assists Operator authors in bootstrapping, building, testing, and packaging their own Operator based on their expertise without requiring knowledge of Kubernetes API complexities.

   - **Operator Life Cycle Manager (OLM):** Provides an application that manages the deployment, resource utilization, updates, and deletion of operators that have been deployed through an operator catalog.
 The OLM itself is an operator that comes preinstalled with OpenShift.
 Hence, OLM can be said as "_An operator for the operators_".

     The Operator Framework also defines a set of recommended practices for implementing operators and CRDs and a standard way of packaging an operator manifest as a container image, that allows an operator to be distributed using an operator catalog.
 The most common form of an operator catalog is an image registry server.

     An operator container image that follows the Operator Framework standards contains all resource definitions required to deploy the operator application.
 This way the OLM can install an operator automatically.
 If an operator is not built and packaged by following the Operator Framework standards, the OLM will not be able to install nor manage that operator.

+  - **Operator Registry:** The Operator Registry stores cluster service versions (CSVs) and custom resource definitions (CRDs) for creation in a cluster and stores Operator metadata about packages and channels.
+It runs in a Kubernetes or OpenShift cluster to provide this Operator catalog data to OLM.

-- **Introducing OperatorHub:** OperatorHub provides a web interface to discover and publish operators that follow the Operator Framework standards.
+  - **OperatorHub:** OperatorHub is a web console for cluster administrators to discover and select Operators to install on their cluster, that follow the Operator Framework standards.
+It is deployed by default in OpenShift Container Platform.
+OperatorHub also provides a web interface to publish operators.
 Both open source operators and commercial operators can be published to the Operator hub.
 Operator container images can be hosted at different image registries, for example quay.io.

-- **Red Hat Marketplace** is a platform that allows access to a curated set of certified softwares packaged as Kubernetes operators that can be deployed on an OpenShift or a Kubernetes cluster.
-The certified software includes automatic deployments and seamless upgrades for an integrated experience Operators available in the Red Hat Marketplace have gone through a certification process to ensure the software follows best practices and also the containers are scanned for vulnerabilities.
+  - **Operator Metering:** Operator Metering collects operational metrics about Operators on the cluster for Day 2 management and aggregating usage metrics.

-- **Cluster operators** are regular operators except that they are not managed by the OLM.
+- **Cluster operators:** OpenShift Container Platform includes a default set of Operators called _Cluster Operators_, that are required for proper functioning of the cluster.
+These are regular operators except that they are not managed by the OLM.
 They are managed by the OpenShift Cluster Version Operator.
 OpenShift cluster operators provide OpenShift extension APIs and infrastructure services such as:-

   - The OAuth server, which authenticates access to the control plane and extensions APIs.
   - The core DNS server, which manages service discovery inside the cluster.